psu-epl/psu-epl.github.com/doc/equip/testing/ETL/bhm-microscope/index.md

 - If the lever is pulled out all the way then you will receive 20% of light into the binocular tube and 80% into the photo tube.
 This is recommended for photomicrography and observation of excessively bright specimens.

 ### Focusing Adjustment
+**Note: Do not rotate the right and left coarse adjustment knobs in the opposite directions simultaneously.**

+- Tension adjustment of Coarse Adjustment Knobs: A tension adjustment ring is provided next to the right hand coarse adjustment knob.
+With this device the tension of the coarse adjustment is freely adjustable for either heavy or light movement, depending on your preference.
+However, do not loosen the tension adjustment ring too much because the stage drops and the find adjustment knobs slip easily.
+- Automatic Pre-focusing Lever: This lever is provided to prevent possible contact between the specimen and the objective as well to simplify coarse focusing.
+The lever is locked after coarse focus has been accomplished.
+This prevents further upward travel of the stage by means of the coarse adjustment knobs, and automatically provides a limiting stop if the stage is lowered and then raised again.
+The automatic pre-focusing lever does not restrict fine focusing.
+- Stage Height Locking Lever: In addition to the vertical movement of the stage by means of coarse and fine adjustments, the stage height position can be changed by means of the stage height licking lever.
+Maximum specimen height is 55mm with the standard objectives, and 37mm with the differential interference contrast attachment.

 ## Shutdown
 1. Lower light intensity.